sheldonucr/ucr-eecs168-lab/lab1/README.md

 In Simulation and Analysis Environment (SAE), we will run a DC sweep and a transient analysis.

-To run SAE, go to `Tools -> SAE` in the schematic window.
+To run SAE, go to `Tools -> PrimeWave` in the schematic window.
 This will launch the window in Fig.20, which consists of three primary sections.
 Section one contains the design variables.
 Section three contains the values being measured in the circuit.
 Section two displays the types of analysis being run.
 See Fig.20 below for reference.

 ![fig20](images/fig20.png)